floragunncom/search-guard-docs/_troubleshooting/kibana_troubleshooting.md

 ## Kibana optimization is very slow, stalls or exit unexpectedly

-The Kibana optimization process is shaky and problems are typically not related to Search Guard.
+The Kibana [optimization process is shaky](https://github.com/elastic/kibana/issues/19678){:target="_blank"} and problems are typically not related to Search Guard.
 Most issues can be resolved by giving the process more memory:

 ```